jythontools/clamp/README.md

   possible collisions.
 Also, it would be nice if jars in `site-packages` could simply be included directly without unpacking.

+* Testing and placement in PyPI.
+Due to the bytecode construction, writing unit tests for this type of functionality seems to be nontrivial, but still very much needed to move this from an initial spike to not being in a pre-alpha stage.

 Known issues
 ============